Jkhattak/FakeAndRealNews/README.md

 <li> Data Preprocessing: The raw text data was cleaned, tokenized, and vectorized to prepare it for input into the machine learning model.

-<li> Feature Extraction: The textual data was transformed into numerical feature vectors using techniques such as Bag of Words, TF-IDF, and Word2Vec.
+<li> Feature Extraction: The textual data was transformed into numerical feature vectors using techniques such as Bag of Words and Word2Vec.

 <li> Model Training: